allegro/allegro.tech/_posts/2015-02-26-digging-into-the-system.md

 kernel execution so having less work to do will yield greater throughput).
 Most of the work is then done in the user space where events are read from ring buffer, decoded, filtered, processed in anyway and displayed to the user.

-### Using sysdig
+## Using sysdig

 As we get through this boring introduction it is time to play with sysdig and unleash it's power.

-Installation is quite easy and involves [issuing single command](http://www.sysdig.org/install/):
+Installation is quite easy and involves [issuing single command](http://www.sysdig.org/install/) as root:

 ```
 curl -s https://s3.amazonaws.com/download.draios.com/stable/install-sysdig | sudo bash
 ```

-When the installation succeded you will note that kernel module is loaded and ring buffer is ready:
+When the installation succeeded you will note that kernel module is loaded and ring buffer is ready:

 ```
 ~# lsmod  | grep sysdig